 (d) To maintain appropriate professional boundaries dentists should consider separating personal and professional content online.

-(f) Dentists must recognize that actions online and content posted may negatively affect their reputations, may have consequences for their professional careers (particularly for dentists-in-training and dental students), and can undermine public trust in the dental profession.
+(e) Dentists must recognize that actions online and content posted may negatively affect their reputations among patients and colleagues, and may have consequences for their professional careers (particularly for dentists-in-training and dental students), and can undermine public trust in the dental profession.

 When dental professionals provide a social media forum for patient feedback, they risk running afoul of HIPAA rules and regulations.
 Prior to building a social media presence, it is important to develop policies and procedures designed to guide appropriate use of the relevant forum.
 A few key points follow:

-Above all, be clear with a disclaimer that patient information is personal and should never be shared via the Internet.
+Be clear with a disclaimer that patient information is personal and should never be shared via the Internet.
 Inform participants that any posting that appears to be a violation of this policy will be removed.
-Do not edit posts.
-If the content of a post is questionable, it should be deleted.
-Do not become the co-author of a potential HIPAA violation.
-Always take medical conversations offline.